-- 4. The six sets of Instruments are: - The Civil Enforcement of Parking Contraventions (England) Representations and Appeals Regulations 2007 ("the Representations and Appeals Regulations"). - The Civil Enforcement of Parking Contraventions (England) General Regulations 2007. - The Removal and Disposal of Vehicles (Amendment) (England) Regulations 2007. - The Civil Enforcement of Parking Contraventions (Approved Devices) (England) Order 2007. - The Civil Enforcement Officers (Wearing of Uniforms) (England) Regulations 2007. - The Civil Enforcement of Parking Contraventions (Guidelines on Levels of Charges (England) Order 2007. - 5.
-The Representation and Appeals Regulations are affirmative regulations and therefore have to be debated in Parliament.
+12. The six Instruments are:

+- The Civil Enforcement of Parking Contraventions (England) Representations and Appeals Regulations 2007 ("the Representations and Appeals Regulations"). - The Civil Enforcement of Parking Contraventions (England) General Regulations 2007. - The Removal and Disposal of Vehicles (Amendment) (England) Regulations 2007. - The Civil Enforcement of Parking Contraventions (Approved Devices) (England) Order 2007. - The Civil Enforcement Officers (Wearing of Uniforms) (England) Regulations 2007. - The Civil Enforcement of Parking Contraventions (Guidelines on Levels of Charges (England) Order 2007. - 13.
+Only the Representation and Appeals Regulations are affirmative regulations and therefore have to be debated in Parliament.
 The other instruments are subject to negative Parliamentary procedure.
-Once the Representations and Appeals Regulations have been approved the whole set of regulations will be made and the statutory guidance published.
-The regulations will come into force on 31st March 2008 to give local authorities time to adjust to the changes.
-The draft regulations have been sent to all LAs and stakeholders - 6. .The Representations and Appeals Regulations are to be made in the name of the Lord Chancellor but have been prepared in this Department, as have the Civil Enforcement of Parking Contraventions (England) General Regulations which are to be made by the Lord Chancellor and the Secretary of State.
-The other Instruments all fall to be made by the Secretary of State alone. - 7.
+Once the Representations and Appeals Regulations have been approved by both Houses the whole set of instruments can be made and the statutory guidance published.
+The instruments will come into force on 31st March 2008 to give local authorities time to adjust to the changes.
+The draft regulations have been sent to all LAs and stakeholders. - 14.
+The Representations and Appeals Regulations are to be made in the name of the Lord Chancellor but have been prepared in this Department, as have the Civil Enforcement of Parking Contraventions (England) General Regulations which are to be made by the Lord Chancellor and the Secretary of State.
+The other Instruments all fall to be made by the Secretary of State alone. - 15.
 The Regulations are implementing policy agreed when the TMA was a Bill and there are no new issues.
-The Regulations and associated documents have been discussed and agreed with interested other Government Departments (Ministry of Justice, Home Office, Communities and Local Government) agreed by DA Committee..
+The Regulations and associated documents have been discussed and agreed with interested other Government Departments (Ministry of Justice, Home Office, Communities and Local Government) and by DA Committee.